piegian99ita/SDN_digital_twin/README.md

  ## Getting Started

- To start our system, you need to open 4 terminal windows:
+ To start our system, you need to open 4 terminal windows.
+We recommend using `tmux` to parallelize the environment effectively.

  ### Terminal 1: Start the Topology